Great Tibet Tour Logo GREAT TIBET TOUR ®

 In the morning your guide will meet you at the hotel and take you to visit the famous Potala Palace, the cardinal landmark of Tibet and the masterpiece of Tibetan architecture.
 It was first built by the 33rd King Songtsen Gangpo in the 7th century and rebuilt later by the 5th Dalai Lama in the 17th century.
 Now it is a museum and world heritage site.

-In the afternoon, we will go to visit Jokhang Temple in the center of the old Lhasa city.
+In the afternoon, you will go to visit Jokhang Temple in the center of the old Lhasa city.
 Jokhang Temple is the most sacred temple in Tibet and it is always bustling with earnest local pilgrims since the early days.
 After that, you will take a walk around the Barkhor Street which is one of the most devotional circuits as well as a crowded central market of Lhasa.
 Barkhor Street is a very ancient round street surrounding the Jokhang Temple and the locals are always proud of it.
 As a symbol of Lhasa, it is also a must-see place for visitors.

 Stay overnight in Lhasa

 Today’s first attraction is Drepung Monastery.
 Drepung means "piles of rice" in Tibetan, which symbolizes prosperity.
 It's the world's largest monastery that housed more than 10,000 monks in the past.
 Also, It's the highest-ranking monastery in the Gelug Sect.
-After lunch, you will continue to visit the Sera Monastery, the most beautiful Tibetan monastery in Lhasa.
+After lunch, you will continue to visit Sera Monastery, the most beautiful Tibetan monastery in Lhasa.
 The Buddhist scripture debating is the highlight of Sera Monastery.

 Stay overnight in Lhasa

 The fourth day commences our journey towards the Everest Base Camp.
 The first leg of the tour will be between Lhasa and Mt.
-Kangba La Pass.
-On both sides of the road, we will surely see awesome sceneries.
-We will see fantastic views of the rural parts of Tibet.
-We will likewise see the lovely Yarlung Tsangpo River along the foot of the Kangba La Pass (4,990m).
-At Kang La Pass, we will camp overnight.
+Kangba La.
+On both sides of the road, you will witness the stunning landscapes of Tibet’s rural areas.
+You will cross the Chushur Brahmaputra River Bridge and likewise enjoy picturesque views of the Yarlung Tsangpo River flowing at the base of Mt.Kangba La (4,990m).

 Yarlung Tsangpo Valley